benhirsch24/benhirsch24.github.com/posts_md/2025-09-19_io-uring-caching-server.md

 `[2025-09-28T05:09:00Z DEBUG iouring_cache] Responded!
 5 331318`

-Ok we're writing 330KB in the first send.
-I could recognize this from the code, but I just want to explore this a bit.
+Ok we're writing 330KB in the send call.
+I don't yet read the result of the write call so I'm probably filling up some buffer.
+I think probably the socket is giving backpressure once the TCP cwnd fills up which then blocks send.

 Captured a peer connection with `ss -tinp state established`